kevinsuner/bifrost/README.md

 The package depends on [OpenSSL](https://github.com/openssl/openssl) to make HTTPS requests.

-I've only tested it on my Linux machine, which had OpenSSL preinstalled, but you can get it through a package manager usually as `libssl`.
+I've tested it on Linux, macOS and Windows, the first two had OpenSSL preinstalled, but you can get it through a package manager usually as `libssl`.
+For Windows, the repository itself contains a copy of these libraries.

-For Windows, I'll be adding a copy of these libraries to the repo itself, but I want to figure out how to add them without it being a hassle.

 ## Example